Gregg Allman cancels tour due to respiratory illness

 Allman expects to return to touring in the late fall to support of his highly acclaimed "Low Country Blues" album, his first solo work in 14 years, his management said.

-The Nashville-born singer, keyboardist and songwriter, who earned a spot in the Rock and Roll Hall of Fame in 1995, penned the hits "Midnight Rider" and "Statesboro Blues."
+The Nashville-born singer, keyboardist and songwriter, who earned a spot in the Rock and Roll Hall of Fame in 1995, penned the hits "Midnight Rider" and "Whipping Post."
+The Allman Brothers Band, which was formed with his late brother Duane Allman, is known for its renditions of classic southern rock songs such as "Statesboro Blues" and "Black Hearted Woman."

 His most recent tour comes on the heels of a July 27 benefit concert he gave on the eve of World Hepatitis Day.
 Allman suffers from Hepatitis C and is a spokesman for the Tune into Hep-C campaign.